Timesheet Approval

 Timesheet approval is the step where the submitted time record is reviewed and accepted for payroll use.

-From a payroll perspective, approval matters because payroll does not want to calculate pay from unreviewed or incomplete time.
-The approval step tells payroll that the reported hours are ready to move into the run.
+Payroll does not want to calculate pay from unreviewed or incomplete time.
+Approval tells payroll that the reported hours are ready to move into the run.

 Why Timesheet Approval Matters